High Thermoelectric Performance via Stacking-Controlled Symmetry Breaking in Layered XZnBi (X = Rb, Cs) Zintl Materials: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Primary Research Program of KERI through the National Research Council of Science and Technology (NST) funded by the Ministry of Science and ICT (MSIT) (Grant No. 26Axxxxx, to be assigned soon) and by the Korea Institute of Energy Technology Evaluation and Planning (KETEP) grant funded by the Ministry of Trade, Industry and Energy (MOTIE) (Grant No. 2021202080023D, which has been assigned a new number, RS-2021-KP002416).
-It was also partially supported by a National Research Foundation of Korea (NRF) grant funded by the Korean Government (MSIT) (Grant No. 2022M3C1C8093916, which has been assigned a new number, RS-2022-NR119739).
+This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean Government (MSIT) (Grant No. 2022M3C1C8093916, which has been assigned a new number, RS-2022-NR119739).
+It is also was supported by the Primary Research Program of KERI through the National Research Council of Science and Technology (NST) funded by the Ministry of Science and ICT (MSIT) (Grant No. 26A01005) and by the Korea Institute of Energy Technology Evaluation and Planning (KETEP) grant funded by the Ministry of Trade, Industry and Energy (MOTIE) (Grant No. 2021202080023D, which has been assigned a new number, RS-2021-KP002416).
+It was also partially supported by a National Research Foundation of Korea (NRF) grant funded by the Korean Government (MSIT) (Grant No. RS-2025-25461730).